Optimality Guarantees for Particle Belief Approximation of POMDPs: Sparse Sampling-

 \section{Sparse Sampling-$\omega$}

-In order to show that the optimal $Q$-values of the POMDP $Q_{\mathbf{P}}^*$ and PB-MDP $Q_{\mathbf{M}_{\mathbf{P}}}^*$ are approximately equivalent, we first introduce an algorithm called Sparse Sampling-$\omega$ (sparse sampling with weights), which will serve as a theoretical bridge between POMDP and PB-MDP.
+In order to show that the optimal $Q$-values of the POMDP, $Q_{\mathbf{P}}^*$, and PB-MDP, $Q_{\mathbf{M}_{\mathbf{P}}}^*$, are approximately equivalent, we first introduce an algorithm called Sparse Sampling-$\omega$ (sparse sampling with weights), which will serve as a theoretical bridge between POMDP and PB-MDP.
 Sparse Sampling-$\omega$ is a sparse sampling solver that uses particle belief states with particle likelihood weighting to deal with observation uncertainty.
 As is evident from the name, Sparse Sampling-$\omega$ takes inspiration from sparse sampling \cite{kearns2002sparse} for continuous state MDPs, using particle belief states.
-This algorithm can also be seen as a slight modification of POWSS \cite{lim2020sparse}, the first known algorithm to enjoy convergence guarantees to the optimal policy for continuous observation POMDP problems.
-This duality effectively lets us bridge POMDPs and PB-MDPs.
 Note that Sparse Sampling-$\omega$ is purely a theoretical intermediary tool to bridge POMDPs and PB-MDPs, and fully expanding the state and action nodes is extremely computationally inefficient.
-Rather, the existence of such theoretically well-behaved algorithm is what lets us effectively bridge the gap between the optimal $Q$-values of the POMDP $Q_{\mathbf{P}}^*$ and PB-MDP $Q_{\mathbf{M}_{\mathbf{P}}}^*$.
+Rather, this theoretically well-behaved algorithm is what lets us effectively bridge the gap between $Q_{\mathbf{P}}^*$ and $Q_{\mathbf{M}_{\mathbf{P}}}^*$.